lassekongo83/stilo-themes/README.md

 ### Requirements

-- GNOME Shell 3.30+
+- GNOME Shell 3.36+
-- GTK 3.24.6+
+- GTK 3.24.13+

 <sub>I can't guarantee that the themes will look as intended on older versions.</sub>

 Some of these packages may already be installed by default on some distros.

-* Debian/Ubuntu/Mint - `apt install gtk2-engines-murrine gtk2-engines-pixbuf fonts-roboto ninja-build git meson sassc`
+* Debian/Ubuntu/Mint - `apt install gtk2-engines-murrine gtk2-engines-pixbuf ninja-build git meson sassc`
-* Arch/Manjaro/Antergos - Available in the Arch User Repository: [`stilo-themes-git`](https://aur.archlinux.org/packages/stilo-themes-git/)
+* Arch/Manjaro - `pacman -S gtk-engines gtk-engine-murrine ninja git meson sassc`
-* Opensuse - `zypper in gtk2-engine-murrine gtk2-engines google-roboto-fonts ninja git meson sassc`
+* Opensuse - `zypper in gtk2-engine-murrine gtk2-engines ninja git meson sassc`
-* Fedora - `dnf install gtk-murrine-engine gtk2-engines google-roboto-fonts ninja-build git meson sassc`
+* Fedora - `dnf install gtk-murrine-engine gtk2-engines ninja-build git meson sassc`

 Other distros may have named the above packages differently.